US agency examines front tires of semi-trailer that hit bus

-ALBUQUERQUE, N.M.
+GALLUP, N.M.
 (AP) — A federal agency is intensifying its examination of the front tires of a semi-trailer that veered across a median and smashed into a Greyhound bus, killing eight people and wounding 25 others, an official said.

 The tires will be sent to the National Transportation Safety Board in Washington, D.C., for further examination, said Peter Kotowski, a senior investigator with the agency.